jpgmv1998/reproducible_paper_template/README.md

 * https://guides.github.com/activities/citable-code/ - Guide on how to archive GitHub repository and assign a DOI with Zenodo

 * https://rpubs.com/glennwithtwons/reproducible-r-toolbox - RPubs post about reproducility with R

+* https://www.projecttier.org/about/about-project-tier/ - Project dedicated to develop methods and tools for enhancing research transparency